wschen2023/Public-databases/MIMIC IV 3.0/postgreSQL/Readme.md

 # Readme
 ### validate.sql
-Validate data of all tables of mimic iv 3.0, including derivative Tables.
+Validate the data of all tables of mimic iv 3.0, including derivative tables.